10 Best Leathers for Boots & Shoes

 Best Bison Leather: Law Tanning Company

-Horween makes their fair share of bison, but our favorite tannery is Law Tanning Company in Wisconsin.
-Founded in 1936, this company makes an unusually diverse range of leathers from uncommon animals: bison, pig, deer, elk, even kangaroo.
+Horween makes its fair share of bison, but our favorite tannery is Law Tanning Company in Wisconsin.
+Founded in 1936, this company makes an unusually diverse range of leathers from uncommon animals: bison, pig, deer, elk, and even kangaroo.

 Pros